The Hindus of Hindustan: A Civilizational Journey. Meenakshi Jain. Aryan Books. 2023. Pages 318 pages. Rs 995.

 Though many modern historians and academicians now concede that India was not just a bunch of separate peoples irrationally lumped together for convenience, Jain’s book drives the final nail into the coffin of British era history-writing, which only the Left has refused to distance itself from.

-Sir John Strachey that “the first and essential thing to learn about India” is that “there is not, and there never was, an India”.
+Sir John Strachey said in 1880 that “the first and essential thing to learn about India” is that “there is not, and there never was, an India”.

 Non-Left historians have never agreed with this view.